mlabs-haskell/plutus-simple-model/README.md

 So it uses validator, datum for it (of proper type) and value to protect with the contract.
 As simple as that.
-Our type `Game` is `TypedValidator GameDatum GameRedeemer` and for typed validator first type argument corresponds to `DatumType`.
+Our type `Game` is `TypedValidator GameDatum GameRedeemer` and for typed valdiator first tpye argument corresponds to `DatumType`.

 Note that in example we wrap it in `HashDatum`.
 Starting from Babbage era we can store not only datum hashes in `TxOut` but also we can inline datum values